RoyalIcing/glaze/README.md

 ## Glaze preserves the text you want to display.

 Just tell it what you want to display and let it worry about the HTML-escaping part.
-It works with text, URLs, email addresses, and HTML attributes.
+It works with text, URLs, email addresses, and also HTML attributes.

+Use `glazyAttribute()` to smartly display an array of class names in a `class` attribute, or a link’s href, or an image’s `src`.

+You can also check an attribute’s value before displaying using `glazyAttributeCheck()`, saving complicated nesting of `if` statements and PHP’s end and open tags.

+For displaying entire HTML elements, you can use `glazyElement()`, see below for examples.

 ## A simple example